Please click the image above for an informational video where we answer all the most frequently asked questions about the Revaluation.

-Revaluation is a systematic review of all real estate within Montgomery County for the purpose of setting fair market values as of a specific point in time.
-During a revaluation, every neighborhood is reviewed and adjustments are made to county records to be sure that all property is assessed at a fair and equitable market value.
-To determine the value of a property, current property data is verified, sales throughout the county are researched, properties of similar types are compared, current construction costs are examined and rental income is researched.
+Reappraisal is a systematic review of all real estate within Montgomery County for the purpose of setting fair market values as of a specific point in time.
+During a reappraisal, every neighborhood is reviewed and adjustments are made to county records to be sure that all property is assessed at a fair and equitable market value.
+To determine the value of a property, current property data will be verified, sales throughout the county will be researched, properties of similar types will be compared, current construction costs will be examined and rental income will be researched.

 Why do they take pictures of properties?

 Image collection helps the appraiser determine fair and equitable property values and helps verify that information on the property record is correct.
 Digital photographs are also useful for emergency management recovery reports and for providing “before” photos to property owners in case of losses.

 Image collection is scheduled for late summer through fall.
 All image collection is taken from the public right-of-way whenever possible.
 Project members may access driveways or private lanes only when necessary to obtain an unobstructed image from the van.
 At no time should a project member ask to enter your home.